cometaj2/hcli_core/README.rst

     - Automatic context compression to yield a more substantial memory footprint per context window.
 - A shell mode for the GPT-3.5-Turbo HCLI (hg) to enable shell CLI execution per sought goal.
 - Separate out HCLI applications from HCLI Core to help avoid application dependencies bleeding onto HCLI Core (e.g. OpenAI).
+- Update GRBL controller HCLI (hc) to include support for additional commands and/or echo of hexadecimal values.
+- Update hc to include job removal and insertion.

 Bugs
 ----